1upses/Minecraft-SMP-template/README.md

 ```bash
 python "./udpate_files.py"
 ```
-- start the server (Take a look at the Usage tab)
+- Start the server (Take a look at the Usage tab)

 - Windows
 ```bash